Project Lead: Alicia Hotovec-Ellis, Graduate Researcher, Earth and Space Sciences

 eScience Liaison: Jake Vanderplas, Director of Research – Physical Sciences, UW eScience Institute

 In this project, we aimed to provide an open-source tool for seismologists to cluster repeating earthquakes in continuous data.
 The primary focus was to do this in near real-time as part of network operations (e.g., for the Pacific Northwest Seismic Network (PNSN)), but also have the flexibility to work with archived data.
-Most processing of repeating earthquakes requires a prior knowledge of what the earthquakes look like, which is not possible in real-time.
+Most processing of repeating earthquakes requires a priori knowledge of what the earthquakes look like, which is not possible in real-time.

 In REDPy, we automatically detect and associate each new potential repeating earthquake.
 This is possible through an online clustering algorithm (IncOPTICS: Incremental Ordering Points To Investigate the Clustering Structure, Kriegel et al.), allowing us to more efficiently reduce the number of required calculations as the catalog grows.
 OPTICS also allows us to have flexible definitions of a cluster, and has minimal restrictions on how separated in time two repeats may be.
 We also utilize a database-like structure using PyTables to efficiently store and recall data.